NelsonNeba/NelsonNeba/README.md

 * **[Tenant Insights Platform](https://github.com/NelsonNeba/Tenant-Retention-Optimization-HomeVibe-Properties)**
     * Created a comprehensive real estate dashboard for in-depth tenant retention and satisfaction analysis.
     * Developed using Power BI, Excel, and DAX to provide actionable insights for property management.
 ---
-## 🎓 Services Offered
-* **What I Offer:**I provide a comprehensive range of data analysis services designed to help businesses harness the power of their data:
-* **Data Cleaning and Preparation:** Ensuring your data is accurate, consistent, and ready for analysis.
-* **Descriptive and Predictive Analysis:** Uncovering patterns and predicting future trends using statistical methods and machine learning.
-* **Data Visualization:** Creating clear and insightful visualizations to communicate findings effectively.
-* **Business Intelligence:** Developing dashboards and reports that provide real-time insights.
----

 ## 🎓 Certifications